The Rocks Pub Crawl Map: Best Pubs & Bars Guide Sydney

 Harts Pub: Craft Brews and Courtyard Vibes

-Occupying what was once a grand private estate comprised of three two-story terraces, Harts Pub has a unique history.
-These buildings miraculously survived the demolitions that affected plague-ridden areas of The Rocks in 1900.
+Harts Pub occupies what was once a grand private estate made up of three two-storey terraces.
+These buildings survived the demolitions that hit plague-affected areas of The Rocks in 1900.

-Harts boasts an impressive selection of craft beers, with 12 rotating taps showcasing the best of local and Australian breweries.
-You’ll always find a fresh and exciting range of brews to discover, from the crisp lagers of The Rocks Brewing Company.
+Harts has an impressive selection of craft beers, with 12 rotating taps showcasing local and Australian breweries.
+You’ll always find something new to try, from crisp lagers to hoppy IPAs.

-Tuesday night trivia is always fun, and big sports events play on screens around the pub keeping local workers hanging about after work hours.
+Tuesday night trivia is popular, and big sports events play on screens around the pub, keeping local workers around after knock-off time.

 Tip: Happy hour Monday to Thursday 4.30pm-6.30pm and weekends 3:30pm-5:30pm